SarthakSarans/ALU/README.md

 - Write Enable

 ## Assembler Usage
-Once the program is run, type in the name of the .txt file you would like to run and the assembler will generate a set of instrctions that can be pasted in the Cache to run properly.
+Once the program is run, type in the name of the .txt file you would like to run and the assembler will generate a set of instructions that can be pasted in the Cache to run properly.

 To use the assembler script, you must follow the highlighted instruction codes below.
-To see examble function, see Test Files folder above.
+To see example function, see the Test Files folder above.

 ## Instructions